volterraedge/terraform-provider-volterra/docs/resources/volterra_virtual_host.md

 This is the default behavior if no choice is selected..

+### Disable Open Api Validation

+No OpenApi Validation configuration for this VH.

+### Disable Waf

+Any Application Firewall configuration will not be enforced.

 ### Dns Proxy Configuration

 Advanced DNS Proxy Configurations like DDoS, Cache are mapped to DNSProxyConfiguration for internal use.